Constitution of New York: Article V: Officers and Civil Departments

 Article V describes the roles of the comptroller and attorney-general as well as the operation of the civil departments, of which there can be at most 20.
+This article also gives veterans an advantage in hiring and promotions for state officer positions, especially if they have been disabled due to service.
+In addition, this article protects public employee pension benefits from being diminished or impaired.

 Article VI: Judiciary

 Article VI describes the judicial branch, including the court systems, the operation of trials, and the conditions for appointing and removing judges and justices.
 It contains 37 sections, more than any other article.
+It describes the Court of Appeals, the Supreme Court and its Appellate Division as well as lesser courts.
+It also lays out special rules for the courts of New York City and the procedure by which the governor designates justices.

+This article also provides for trial by jury, which is composed of six or of twelve persons depending on the circumstances.